Roundthorn tram stop

 Roundthorn is a tram stop on the Manchester Metrolink network.
 It opened on 3 November 2014 on the Airport Line, between Southmoor Road and Roundthorn Road.
 The stop is next to the Roundthorn Industrial Estate and is the closest Metrolink stop to Wythenshawe Hospital.

 Services

 Trams run every 12 minutes north to Victoria and south to Manchester Airport.
-Between 03:00 and 06:00, a service operates Deansgate-Castlefield and Manchester Airport every 20 minutes.

 Ticket zones

 Roundthorn stop is located in ticket zones 3 and 4.